celtiberi/sail-chat-tools/README.md

 - Processing can be resumed if interrupted - the script tracks progress in metadata.json
 - The .byaldi directory contains the search index and will be created automatically
 - Large PDFs may take significant time to process due to high DPI conversion
+- Make sure poppler is installed and in your system PATH before running the script

 ## License